verloop/android-sdk/Readme.md

     .fields(customFields)               // These are predefined variables added on room level or user level .overrideHeaderLayout(false)        // Use toolbar_verloop.xml from parent project to set custom header.
 Can't use along with headerConfig
     .headerConfig(headerConfig)         // Configuration to customize toolbar.
+Can't use along with overrideHeaderLayout .allowFileDownload(true)            // This will allow visitors to download the attachments.
+If this is false, download button will not be visible on the attachment
-Can't use along with overrideHeaderLayout .build()                            // this would build the final config object which is later used by Verloop object to star the chat
+    .build()                            // this would build the final config object which is later used by Verloop object to star the chat

 val verloop = Verloop(this, config)     // `this` here refers to an activity context.